AIPowerGrid/AIPG-blockbook/README.md

 [![Go Report Card](https://goreportcard.com/badge/trezor/blockbook)](https://goreportcard.com/report/trezor/blockbook)

-# Blockbook
+# AIPG Blockbook

-**Blockbook** is a back-end service for Trezor Suite.
-The main features of **Blockbook** are:
+**AIPG Blockbook** is a back-end service for Trezor Suite.
+The main features of **AIPG Blockbook** are:

 -   index of addresses and address balances of the connected block chain
 -   fast index search
 -   simple blockchain explorer
 -   websocket, API and legacy Bitcore Insight compatible socket.io interfaces
 -   support of multiple coins (Bitcoin and Ethereum type) with easy extensibility to other coins
--   scripts for easy creation of debian packages for backend and blockbook
+-   scripts for easy creation of debian packages for backend and AIPG Blockbook

 ## Build and installation instructions